 The maximum value of the ratio of the tangential force to the mean background radial force is a useful quantitative measure of the strength of nonaxisymmetric perturbations in disk galaxies.
-Here we consider the distribution of this ratio, called Q_a , for a statistically well-defined sample of 180 spiral galaxies from the Ohio State University Bright Galaxy Survey and the Two Micron All-Sky Survey.
-Q_q can be interpreted as the maximum gravitational torque per unit mass per unit square of the circular speed, and is derived from gravitational potentials inferred from near-infrared images under the assumptions of a constant mass-to-light ratio and an exponential vertical density law.
-In order to derive the most reliable maximum relative torques, orientation parameters based on blue-light isophotes are used to deproject the galaxies, and the more spherical shapes of bulges are taken into account using two-dimensional decompositions which allow for analytical fits to bulges, disks, and bars.
-Also, vertical scaleheights h_z are derived by scaling the radial scalelengths h_R from the two-dimensional decompositions allowing for the type dependence of h_R/h_z indicated by optical and near-infrared studies of edge-on spiral galaxies.
-The impact of dark matter is assessed using a "universal rotation curve" parametrization, and is found to be relatively insignificant for our sample.
-In agreement with a previous study by Block et al. (2002), the distribution of maximum relative gravitational torques is asymmetric towards large values and shows a deficiency of low Q_q galaxies.
-However, due to the above refinements, our distribution shows more low Q_g galaxies than Block et al. We also find a significant type-dependence in maximum relative gravitational torques, in the sense that Q_g is lower on average in early-type spirals compared to late-type spirals.
-The effect persists even when the sample is separated into bar-dominated and spiral-dominated subsamples, and also when near-infrared types are used as opposed to optical types.
+Here we consider the distribution of this ratio, called Q_q , for a statistically well-defined sample of 180 spiral galaxies from the Ohio State University Bright Galaxy Survey and the Two Micron All Sky Survey.
+The ratio Q_q can be interpreted as the maximum gravitational torque per unit mass per unit square of the circular speed and is derived from gravitational potentials inferred from near-infrared images under the assumptions of a constant mass-to-light ratio and an exponential vertical density law.
+In order to derive the most reliable maximum relative torques, orientation parameters based on blue-light isophotes are used to deproject the galaxies, and the more spherical shapes of bulges are taken into account using two-dimensional decompositions that allow for analytical fits to bulges, disks, and bars.
+Also, vertical scale heights h_z are derived by scaling the radial scale lengths h_R from the twodimensional decompositions, allowing for the type dependence of h_R/h_z indicated by optical and near-infrared studies of edge-on spiral galaxies.
+The impact of dark matter is assessed using a "universal rotation curve" parameterization and is found to be relatively insignificant for our sample.
+In agreement with a previous study by Block et al., the distribution of maximum relative gravitational torques is asymmetric toward large values and shows a deficiency of low- Q_q galaxies.
+However, because of the above refinements, our distribution shows more low- Q_g galaxies than that of Block et al. We also find a significant type dependence in maximum relative gravitational torques, in the sense that Q_q is lower on average in early-type spirals than in late-type spirals.
+The effect persists even when the sample is separated into bar-dominated and spiral-dominated subsamples and also when near-infrared types are used, as opposed to optical types.

-Subject headings: galaxies: spiral; galaxies: kinematics and dynamics; galaxies: structure
+Key words: galaxies: kinematics and dynamics - galaxies: spiral - galaxies: structure